handwerkerd/tedana/docs/building_decision_trees.rst

 Decision trees are stored in json files.
 The default trees are stored as part of the tedana code repository in ./resources/decision_trees
 The minimal tree, minimal.json is a good example highlighting the structure and steps in a tree.
-It may be helpful to look at that tree while reading this section.
+It may be helpful to look at that tree while reading this section. kundu.json should replicate the decision tree used in meica version 2.7, the predecessor to tedana.
+It is a more complex, but also highlights additional possible functionality in decision trees.

 A user can specify another decision tree and link to the tree location when tedana is executed with the ``--tree`` option.
 The format is flexible to allow for future innovations, but be advised that this also allows you to to create something with non-ideal results for the current code.
 Some criteria will result in an error if violated, but more will just give a warning.
-If you are designing or editing a tree, look carefully at the warnings.
+If you are designing or editing a new tree, look carefully at the warnings.

 A decision tree can include two types of nodes or functions.
 All functions are currently in selection_nodes.py

 - A decision function will use existing metrics and potentially change the classification of the components based on those metrics.
 By convention, all these functions should begin with "dec"
 - A calculation function will take existing metrics and calculate a value across components to be used for classification, for example the kappa and rho elbows.
 By convention, all these functions should begin with "calc"
-Nothing prevents a function from both calculating new cross component values and applying those values in a decision step, but following this convention should hopefully make decision tree specifications easier to follow and interpret.
+- Nothing prevents a function from both calculating new cross component values and applying those values in a decision step, but following this convention should hopefully make decision tree specifications easier to follow and interpret.

 **Key expectations**